 out there, too.

-In this post, we'll explore how strategic incentives keep both volunteers and companies happy.
+In this post, we'll explore how strategic incentives keep volunteers, companies, and the organizations they support happy.
 Specifically,

 we'll cover: